osmandapp/web/main/docs/user/search/search-poi.md

 </Tabs>

 You can use the **Filter** function to select the necessary characteristics for a POI, and the result is a list containing only the relevant objects.
 To use the filter:
 - Select the category you are interested in from the category list.
 - On the screen that opens, tap the icon that displays the filter.
-It is located below the input field, next to "Show on the map".
+It is located below the input field, next to *Show on the map*.
 - In the filter, select the type of characteristics.

 ![Search POI Android](@site/static/img/search/search_poi_filter_icon_andr.png)

 A filter can consist of quite a number of items, the presence of which depends on the selected category.
 Each category has a number of filters specific to it, organized in folders by type.
-There are a total of 21 default categories.
+There are a total of *22 default categories*.
 Some of them are listed here:

  1. **<Translate android="true" ids="poi_filter_accomodation"/>**.
 [Accommodation](https://wiki.openstreetmap.org/wiki/Key:building#Accommodation) includes facilities that provide temporary lodging such as hotels, motels, hostels, guesthouses, and campgrounds.
 These places provide amenities and services for a comfortable stay while traveling.
         Includes *9* types of filters: **Fridge** (has *2* values), **Heating** (has *7* values), **Internet access type** (has *3* values), **Mattress** (has *2* values), **Payment type** (more than *10* values), **Shower** (has *1* value), **Smoking** (has *6* values), **Star rating** (has *10* values), **Wheelchair accessibility** (has *4* values), Open now / Open 24/7.